cschreib/vif/doc/sphinx/view.rst

     vec1u id = {0,1,2,3}; // all the indices of 'v'
     v[id] = 12;           // all the values are now equal to 12

-    // Note that the following does something different: v = 12; // 'v' now contains a single element equal to 12
+    // Note that, by design, the following will not compile (too error prone): v = 12; // "error: no viable overloaded '='"

 However, not only is this not very practical to write, it is error prone and not very clear.
-If we decide to add an element to ``v``, we also have to modify ``id``.
+If someday we decide to add an element to ``v``, we also have to modify ``id``.
 Not only this, but it will most likely be slower than writing the loop directly, because the compiler may not realize that you are accessing all the elements contiguously, and will fail to optimize it properly.

-For this reason, we also introduce the "placeholder" symbol, defined as a single underscore ``_``.
+The optimal way to do this in phy++ is to use the "placeholder" symbol, defined as a single underscore ``_``.
 When used as an index, it means "all the indices in the range".
 Coming back to our example:

 .. code-block:: c++